2023 Canadian wildfires: New Brunswick

-New Brunswick had experienced 177 wildfires as of June 7, with four still active, including fires in West Branch, Alnwick Parish, and Valley Road in Kars.
+New Brunswick had experienced 177 wildfires as of June 7, including fires in West Branch, Alnwick Parish, and Valley Road in Kars.
 A fire near Saint Andrews, which had started on May 28, was brought under control on June 5.

 Newfoundland and Labrador

 Newfoundland and Labrador saw 34 wildfires before May 1, far outpacing the 2022 season, which saw only 2 fires in that same period.
 This was attributed to dry conditions.
 Between May 1 and 19, 19 other fires were recorded.
 Wet conditions in early June created a low fire risk for Newfoundland, allowing water bombers from Newfoundland to be deployed to assist with firefighting efforts in Labrador, Nova Scotia and Quebec.

 On June 8, there were 72 active wildfires in the province.